adamnorred/calculator/README.md

 Calculator always rounds to 2 decimal places and simplifies outcome i.e. if there is 0.0066 it will round to 0.01.
 Used method 'toFixed' to avoid flooding screen, since it is project for training.

+I believe it covers almost everything i.e. 0.0 / 0.0000 outputs undefined, can't put double zeros before decimal points etc. Only problem is with big numbers and does not display well on small screens.

 Main goals that I achieved:

 - implement things like minus and minus equals plus, can't divide by zero etc.